Graceanna Lewis: Career

 Held back by her theistic determinism and lack of higher education, Lewis was forced to limit herself to popular lectures on the naturalism to work as a freelance scientific illustrator, by which she made her living.
 With such an income stream unstable at best, in 1870 Lewis accepted a teaching position at the Philadelphia Friends School, where she would remain until the next year.
 On May 31, 1870, Lewis was elected to the Academy of Natural Sciences, after having garnered the support of two renowned local scientists: Joseph Leidy and George Washington Tryon, along with the Academy librarian Edward J. Nolan.
+Two of her articles were published in The American Naturalist journal shortly afterward.

 In 1871 Lewis sold family land and used the proceeds to finance her further research.
 She envisioned a set of illustrative charts demonstrating the relationship of the plant and animal kingdoms, but she was unable to keep pace with the rapid influx of new information and was unwilling to publish her charts in an incomplete form, so the projects went unrealized.

 Lewis twice lectured at Vassar College, in 1874 and 1879.
 She applied for a number of academic posts throughout the period, including a vacant professorship of natural history at Vassar, but owing to her lack of formal education beyond the high school level and a pervasive sexism in academia she was unable to land a college-level teaching position.
 Lewis instead returned to lower level teaching, working at the Foster School for Girls of Clifton Springs, New York, from 1883 to 1885.

 In 1893 Lewis received a commission from the Pennsylvania Forestry Commission to paint a set of 50 watercolor illustrations of representative leaves of trees for display at the World's Columbian Exposition in Chicago.
 Lewis's work was regarded as a success, having won her a medal and a diploma, and the set of paintings was publicly displayed again at the 1901 Pan-American Exposition in Buffalo, New York, as well as the 1904 Louisiana Purchase Exposition in St. Louis.

 She was a member of the Academy of Natural Sciences in Philadelphia and the Delaware County Institute of Science.